MPF’s Linden Prairie. Photo: R. S. Kinnerson

 About the Missouri Prairie Foundation

-Our mission: The mission of the Missouri Prairie Foundation (MPF) is to protect and restore prairie and other native grassland communities through acquisition, management, education, and research; to promote the use of native plants through its Grow Native! program and supports the identification and control of invasive plant species through its Missouri Invasive Plant Task Force.
+Our mission: The mission of the Missouri Prairie Foundation (MPF) is to protect and restore prairie and other native grassland communities through acquisition, management, education, and research; to promote the use of native plants through its Grow Native! program and supports the identification and control of invasive plant species through its Missouri Invasive Plant Council.
 Read more about our Vision and Mission.